askui/askui/docs/docs/general/02-Getting Started/writing-your-first-test.md

 ### Configuration

+We need you to create some credentials through our [askui user portal](https://app.askui.com/) (usage is free!).
+Please see <a href="../askui%20User%20Portal/signup.html" target="_blank">our documention on how to signup and create the credentials</a>.

-Go to your `jest.config.ts` and add the configuration for your workspace Id and your access token to the _UiControlClient_.
+Then go to your `jest.config.ts` and add the configuration for your workspace Id and your access token to the _UiControlClient_.

 ```typescript
  aui = await UiControlClient.build({